 I didn’t face any major challenges, except perhaps for the different working style.
 Coming from an iBank where all responsibilities were clearly divided and had plenty of resources, to a recruitment business where you are in a 360-degree position where you have to do business development, client and candidate management as well as admin work on my own certainly took me some time to get used to.
 But once I’d adapted to the working style and started gaining control of my own desk, results started to come in and I could see myself starting to build a successful desk within the business, which was so exciting!

 4. What do you like about working for Argyll Scott?

 The first thing comes to mind is definitely the fact that we have a true team culture here, where everyone helps everyone.
 It’s by far one of the best working cultures I've experienced!
 People spend most of their lives at work and we see our colleagues more often than our family and friends so you want to work with people you like.
 And I like my colleagues here.
 I enjoy working with them and laughing with them!

 Apart from that, unlike many recruitment companies, we also truly believe in building long-term relationships with clients and candidates.
 Therefore, I'm proud to say that we have a great brand image in the market.
 Many client and candidates enjoy working with us too!

-Click here to find out more about what it’s like to work at Argyll Scott.Posted almost 3 years ago
+Click here to find out more about what it’s like to work at Argyll Scott.Posted over 5 years ago